It doesn’t mean what we think it does.

 He does not see it as either you hit it or you didn’t.
 He’s not expecting you to not hit it.
 YAH doesn’t set us up for failure.
 YAH is not assuming you will fail.
 YAH is a good Father that is present in teaching us how to be exactly who He made us to be.
 A father can only reflect what He already is.
 Our Father is perfect and reflects perfection onto His children.
 He sees us as capable.
 So, when YAH prunes you, He is helping you shed what is hindering you from hitting the target.

 Many teachings in Christianity teach from the standpoint (unknowingly) that you are doomed and inclined to fail.
-“We are all born sinners.”
+“We are all born sinners.
+We have a sin nature.
+We are inclined to sin.”
 (This is not biblical).
-It is seen that YAH commanded us things because we’d failed.
+It is believed that YAH commanded us things because we’d failed.
 This is untrue and counterintuitive.

-YAH commands are nearly declarations of that which we are.
+YAH’s commands are declarations of who we are.
 “You will not have any other gods before me.
-You will not cover your neighbor’s possessions.
+You will not covet your neighbor’s possessions.
 You will not steal.”

 What if you realized YAH saw you as a success rather than a failure?
 What if being whole wasn’t wishful thinking?
 What if all you needed to do was believe?